FAQ

 • Right-click: Right-clicking a node will just select that node.
 Control plus right-click will add that node to the selection.

 • Search and select: In the right hand side window there is a search input.
 Start typing the name of a node and hit enter to select it.
 If no nodes are selected, that node and all it's connected nodes will be selected.
 If a node or nodes are already selected then that node and all of its connected nodes will be added to the selection.
 This incremental search and select functionality will work only while the Edge Selection setting is set to All edges, otherwise nodes won't be added incrementally but rather the selection cleared and the new node selected.
 Once you have a group of nodes selected you can move them around simply by dragging them with your mouse.
-You can also use keyboard shortcuts - for example the "h" key will hide all the unselected nodes leaving you with a network of just the selected nodes.
-The "u" key will unhide all the nodes again.

 How can I overlay a network on top of a map?